terminology

 An adjective describing a person who does not identify exclusively as a man or a women.
 Non-binary individuals may identify as being both male and female, or somewhere in between, or completely outside of these categories.
 While many non-binary people also identify as transgender, not all non-binary people are transgender.

-A person emotionally, romantically or sexually attracted to more than one gender, though not necessarily simultaneously, in the same way or to the same degree.
+A person emotionally, romantically or physically attracted to more than one gender, though not necessarily simultaneously, in the same way or to the same degree.
 Sometimes used interchangeably with pansexual.

 Drag is a performance art.
 It’s time-honored form of theater that plays with gender expression and heightened gender stereotypes.
 Drag queens are people, usually male or trans, who dress in women’s clothing and often act with exaggerated and stereotypical femininity with a primarily entertaining purpose.
 They often exaggerate make-up for dramatic, comedic, and/or satirical effect.
 The term “female impersonator” is no longer used.